krzepah/mutaserv/README.md

 > Saves your customers apps state

-Under the hood it's a Polka API with JWT Authentication with support for sqlite, mysql, and postgresql.
+Under the hood it's a Polka API with JWT Authentication and support for sqlite, mysql, and postgresql.
 Provided a mutation system it then saves up your customers app's state.

 Works with [storesync](https://github.com/krzepah/StoreSync) & [mutastore](https://github.com/krzepah/mutastore)